Change Display preferences on Mac

 Rotates the image shown on your display by the chosen amount.
 For instructions, see Rotate the image on your Mac display.

-How frequently your screen is redrawn.
+Adjusts how frequently your screen is redrawn.
 If the rate is too low, your screen may appear to flicker.
 If the rate is too high, the screen may be black because it doesn’t support that rate.
 Check the documentation that came with your display for the best rate.

 Show displays in menu bar

 Displays an icon in the menu bar that lets you switch between your most frequently used resolutions.
 This option only appears if more than one display is connected to your Mac.